v-exec/Log/README.md

 This tool is primarily for my own use, and is designed to parse and showcase my personal data.

 The page construction system and its styling is still in progress.
+[More information found here](http://v-os.ca/thelog), with [the live log found here](http://v-os.ca/log).

 ![](UI draft.png)